 Firstly, some say that to speak of some uncaused cause or first cause is wrong because we know that a singularity caused the big bang.
 This is easily answered.
 What caused the singularity?
 Or if you prefer, what led to the singularity?
 And if you say there was nothing before it, we are still entitled to ask what caused something to come out of nothing.

-Secondly, some say, as has already been alluded to, that the universe has endlessly oscillated from expansion and contraction with a series of crunches forming new singularities.
+Secondly, some say that the universe has endlessly oscillated from expansion and contraction with a series of crunches forming new singularities.
 The question then is: what originally caused the cycle of universes in this scenario?
 This also leads of course to the idea that perhaps it was an infinite cycle and there was no beginning; we will later discuss whether an infinite series is actually possible.

 Thirdly, we might envisage multiple universes existing which somehow spawn new ones (we are now in the realms of speculative ‘brane theory’).
 The question then arises: what caused the multiple universes?
 Again we come to the real nub and sticking point: could there have been an infinite series of causes stretching back into the past with no actual first cause?

 This really is the main point that we need to discuss; can there be an infinite series of causes or an ‘infinite regress’?
 All the above scenarios boil down to this eventually.
 If we can show that there cannot be any such infinite series then we are back to the first cause.